Exploration of Quantum Computer Power Side-Channels: Treat Model

-Even weaker attackers may only get total energy or average power, which corresponds to our Single Measurement Attacks.
-Similarly, weak attackers may get only the timing of each shot, by observing the shot patterns with the inter-shot delays.
-This corresponds to our Timing Attack.

-By collecting power traces for the duration of the shot, shown by Figure~\ref{fig_attack_taxonomy} (i), the attacker can deploy all of our proposed attacker's goals in Sections~\ref{sec:attacker_goals}.
-A more powerful attacker that has knowledge of the type of circuit running, but not the oracle or the ansatz used, or does not have the knowledge of the quantum processor on which the circuit ran, can measure power traces for specific portions of the shot, shown in Figure~\ref{fig_attack_taxonomy} (ii); this corresponds to our Circuit Oracle Identification (CO), Circuit Ansatz Identification (CA), and Quantum Processor Identification (QP) attacks.
+Stronger attackers could collect a single total power trace over all channels, as shown in Figure~\ref{fig_attack_taxonomy} (B).
+This is more powerful than just measuring mean power or total energy.
+By collecting power traces for a complete shot, shown by Figure~\ref{fig_attack_taxonomy} (i), the attacker can deploy all of our proposed attacker's goals in Sections~\ref{sec:attacker_goals}.
+A more powerful attacker that has knowledge of the type of circuit running, but not the oracle or the ansatz, or does not have the knowledge of the quantum processor on which the circuit ran, can measure power traces for specific portions of the shot, shown in Figure~\ref{fig_attack_taxonomy} (ii); this corresponds to our Circuit Oracle Identification (CO), Circuit Ansatz Identification (CA), and Quantum Processor Identification (QP) attacks.